 Tours of Farm Sanctuary’s Southern California Shelter

 When you visit Farm Sanctuary’s Southern California Shelter, you’ll know right away that it is a special place.
 Our sanctuaries are home to rescued cows, pigs, turkeys, and other farm animals — and each has a special story.
-Their stories of struggle and survival, against all odds, give the public insight into the realities farm animals face in the modern factory farming industry, but also introduce us to inspiring individuals through their heartwarming tales.
+Their stories of struggle and survival, against all odds, give the public insight into the realities farm animals face in the modern food system, but also introduce us to inspiring individuals through their heartwarming tales.
 Animals who began their lives abused and neglected now spend their days digging in the dirt, basking in the sun, and napping in the straw.
 Each animal is given the freedom and attention needed not only to recover but to thrive.

 During your visit to our sanctuary, you can take an hour-long tour of the shelter with one of our tour guides, meeting the sanctuary animals along the way!
 After meeting our farm animal friends, visit our gift shop, which contains educational literature, cookbooks, apparel, and other souvenirs.

-Guided tours are offered Fridays, Saturdays, and Sundays year-round (with the exceptions noted below).
+Guided tours are offered Saturdays and Sundays year-round (with the exceptions noted below).
 Tours are held at 11 a.m., 1 p.m., and 3 p.m., and the gift store will be open from 10 a.m. – 5 p.m.
-Tours start promptly at the designated times; if you arrive late, we cannot guarantee a spot on the tour.
+Tours start promptly at the designated times.
 Please plan to arrive approximately 15 minutes prior to your tour.
 To visit with the animals, you do need to join a guided tour.
-Reservations are not required.

 On very rare occasions, we have to close unexpectedly on tour days.
 We highly recommend checking the status of the tour you wish to attend before you begin traveling to the sanctuary to ensure that we are open.
 To check the status, please call 661-269-5404 and press option 6.
 This information will be updated by 9:30 a.m. each tour-day morning reflecting the status of that day’s tours.

 Children 4-12: $5